Stado1/projectP-DM/README.md

 4. Find a way to randomly generate locations for obstacles and then load those abstacles into the environment and into the route planner.

-5. Find a way to change the position of the camera in the environment.
+5. Find a way to change the position of the camera in the environment. - Could not find a way to change the position of the camera during simulation but I have positioned the camera in a position where everything is visible, Stado

 6. Find a way to reduce the allowable error in "droneController.py". - done, Stado